zain3125/payparser_pipeline/README.md

 # 💸 Transaction Parser & OCR Pipeline

-A robust, automated pipeline for extracting and organizing transaction data from financial receipts using OCR, with orchestration by Apache Airflow.
+A robust, automated pipeline for extracting and organizing transaction data from financial receipts using OCR, orchestrated by Apache Airflow.

 ---